iamRahul21/AdFreeTube/README.md

    - Click the green "Code" button on this GitHub repository
    - Select "Download ZIP" to download the repository as a ZIP file
    - Extract the ZIP file to a folder on your computer
-   - Alternatively, clone the repository using: `git clone https://github.com/iamRahul21/AdFreeTube.git`
+   - Alternatively, clone the repository using: `git clone https://github.com/iamRahul21/yout-ube.git`

 2. **Load Extension in Chrome**:
    - Open Chrome and navigate to `chrome://extensions/`
    - Enable "Developer mode" in the top right corner
-   - Click "Load unpacked" and select the extracted AdFreeTube folder
+   - Click "Load unpacked" and select the extracted `yout-ube` folder
-   - The AdFreeTube extension will appear in your extensions list
+   - The yout-ube extension will appear in your extensions list

 ## Usage